chapel-lang/chapel/test/studies/spsMatMatMult/README.md

 * locSpsMatMatMult.chpl: This is my start at a purely local sparse matrix-matrix multiplication.

+* SpsMatMatUtil.chpl: This is a utility module used by the above, which contains most of the key code; going forward, the intent is to have spsMatMatMult.chpl will use it as well.

   TODOs:
   - [ ] use multicore parallelism
   - [ ] consider alternative approaches to accumulating nonzeroes: